sroosa/net-collection-test/version2/net-collection/programs.md

 **Arthur Penn: Themes and Variants**</br>
 **Arthur Rubinstein**: 1 hour program, produced in 1969 by BBC</br>
 **Arts and the School**: 30 minute program</br>
-**Asian Prayer, Asian Sword**: 1 hour program, produced in 1968 by Studio Hamburg in Germany and Associated Television in Britain</br>
 **Asking for Trouble**: 30 minute program, produced in 1967 by British Broadcasting Corporation</br>
 **Assessement of Cambodia**: 30 minute program, produced in 1970 by NET</br>
 **Atomic Energy**: 30 minute program</br>